Bull Ring, Birmingham: The first Bull Ring Centre

-On the lower level of the shopping centre was the Bull Ring Bus Station which was used mostly by Midland Red and its successors.
-Midland Red West operated a travel centre there until closure of the bus station.

 The market area was submerged and had approximately 150 stalls with the majority selling food.
 It was split by a large road which connected to the inner ring road which was built from 1967 till 1971.
 There was direct access to New Street station and the market area could be easily accessed from Moor Street station.
 A multi-storey car park was also located within the complex with 500 spaces for cars.
 Access to roads by foot could be achieved through a network of subways.
 As part of the development, a nine-storey office block designed by James A. Roberts was built.
 This was attached to the multi-storey car park.
 The floors were of reinforced concrete, 12 inches in thickness.
 A bold illuminated sign by D.R.U. was located on the end wall, facing the city centre.

 Jamaica Row and Spiceal Street had been demolished and removed during the development, being replaced by a submerged market area.

 There were 140 shop units located on 350000 sqft of room on a 4 acre site.
 There were also 19 escalators, 40 lifts, 96 public doors, six miles (10 km) of air ducting and 33 mi of pipe work.
 The shopping centre was air conditioned and had music played to create an intimate atmosphere within the building.

 The remains of old Market Hall were demolished in 1963 and replaced by Manzoni Gardens; an open space designed for shoppers to relax.
-In the 1970s a statue of King Kong stood there.
+In 1972, a statue of King Kong stood in the gardens for six months.

 A mural of a bull was located on the side of the building as visitors entered via the road splitting the market area.

 The 1960s' Bull Ring Centre had problems from the beginning and was very much a product of its era.
 At the time of its opening it was considered the height of modernity, but higher rentals within the shopping centre meant that traders turned away from it.
 The public were also less inclined to use the subways and escalators, which stopped working regularly.
 Also, it did not age well and soon became generally regarded as an unfortunate example of 1960s Brutalist architecture, with its boxy grey concrete design and its isolation within ringroads connected only by pedestrian subways.
 It was, by the 1980s, much disliked by the public and contributed to the popular conception that Birmingham was a concrete jungle of shopping centres and motorways.

 In 2015, Historic England included the four bull ring murals, designed by Trewin Copplestone, which decorated the outside walls of the shopping centre, in a list of public works that have been lost, sold, stolen or destroyed.